PhaserEditor2D/PhaserEditor/docs/first-steps.rst

 Phaser Editor has a built-in HTTP server to serve the static content of the projects.
 The first time you run a project, the server is started and serves all the static content of the workspace.
 So, in the browser is open an URL like: ``http://localhost:1982/projects/YourGameName/WebContent/index.html``.

 You can open the game in the experimental **Internal Browser** as well.
 This browser is embedded into an internal window so you can dock it in the application.
 When the internal browser is open in the main toolbar you have the option of change the orientation and dimension.
 This browser is experimental and only works on Windows and MacOS.
 In case of Windows it uses Internet Explorer, in the case of MacOS, Safari.
-We noticed this browser has a bad impact on the whole application performance, definitively it is not the best choice to execute your games, but it could be helpful to create video tutorials and similars.
+We noticed this browser has a bad impact on the whole application performance, definitively it is not the best choice to execute your games, but it could be helpful to create video tutorials and other educational assets.

 .. image:: images/InternalBrowser.png
   :alt: Internal browser.